gellu/sendy-api/README.md

 # Sendy API #

 RESTful API for [Sendy](http://www.sendy.co) build with [Slim](http://www.github.com/codeguy/Slim)
-Sendy-api works on original sendy DB, so **it has to be hosted on the same server as Sendy**.
+Sendy-api works on Sendy DB, so **it has to be hosted on the same server as Sendy**.

 ## Installation ##